USA (Honolulu, New York) · c. 1900–present (codified: 1930s–1960s)

 Heavy black outlinesLimited color paletteBold flat fillsIconic Americana motifsHigh readability

-About Traditional Tattoo Style
+About Traditional Tattoo style

 Traditional American tattoo SVG channels the iconic style of Sailor Jerry and old-school flash art.
 With thick, confident black outlines, a strictly limited color palette (red, yellow, green, blue), and timeless motifs like roses, eagles, anchors, and pin-ups, this style has been a cornerstone of tattoo culture for over a century.